 LP cylinders should always be mounted, stored, and transported in the correct specified position.
-When being traveled with, they should be securely fastened using the straps provided by Brinkley RV.
+When traveling they should be securely fastened using the straps provided by Brinkley RV.

 Each LP cylinder is connected by the thermal Type 1 Acme Pigtail, you will also find a two-stage regulator to monitor the pressures of LP released.
-The pigtail assembly is a wrench less system and should only be hand tightened when needed.
+The pigtail assembly is a wrenchless system and should only be hand tightened when needed.